 FPRA 81st Annual Conference: August 4-7, 2019 at Tampa Marriott Waterside.

-Golden Image Gala: Tampa Marriott Waterside, date to be announced.
+Golden Image Gala: Tampa Marriott Waterside, Tuesday, Aug.
+6

 Image Awards competition includes four divisions of categories:

 B. Printed Tools of Public Relations (contains 8 categories)

 C. Digital Tools of Public Relations (Contains 10 categories)

 D. Student Projects in Public Relations (Contains 6 categories, and students may also enter Division A, B or C)